Why People in Their 20s Do Not Want In-Demand High-Paying Jobs

 According to the American Trucking Association, America needs about 30-50,000 more truckers.
 The median annual wage for a truck driver employed by Walmart is more than $70,000.
 So why aren’t millennials interested in a career in trucking?
 Is it because it’s a tough life – trucks are called rolling sweatshops for nothing – and this is a generation of leisure?
 Or is it the impending arrival of driverless robot trucks that could make truck drivers obsolete in the next decade or two?

 Yet, 20-somethings shouldn’t write off truck driving altogether.
 You get paid to travel the country.
 The job is easy to qualify for, pays well, and offers freedom, flexibility, and the chance to escape (if solitude is your thing).
 Benefits and job security are significant.
 And most importantly, somebody from overseas can’t take your job away.

 A nationwide shortage of healthcare providers and a growing number of newly insured Americans has pushed the demand for physician assistants to unprecedented numbers, driving the average annual compensation to nearly $100,000.
 A six-figure salary for a non-physician healthcare provider was unimaginable just a few years ago.

 Interestingly, physician assistants train for an average of two years after they obtain a bachelor’s degree.
-In contrast, physicians face at least seven years of rigorous training before they can practice medicine.
+In contrast, physicians face at least seven years of rigorous training before practicing medicine.
 So what’s holding 20-somethings back from a career as a PA?
 Is it the limited opportunity for growth?
 Or is it the lack of autonomy in the workplace?

 So, what’s the best job for millennials?
-Well, that’s a million dollar question.
+Well, that’s a million-dollar question.
 Nobody can tell you the best job for you.
-There are some jobs that pay well and employers are clamoring to fill.
+There are some jobs that pay well, and employers are clamoring to fill them.
 If one of these is something you love to do, you may just hit the career jackpot.